Live a Little

-This year will mark the fifth year of Major League Baseball’s Wild Card play-in game.
-On Wednesday, October 4, the NL Wild Card game will take place on TBS.
-For the Rockies and the Diamondbacks, it all comes down to this.
+This year will mark the sixth year of Major League Baseball’s Wild Card play-in game.
+On Tuesday, October 2, the NL Wild Card game will take place on ESPN.
+For the Rockies and the Cubs, it all comes down to this.
 Win or go home.
 It doesn’t get any more exciting than this!

-With the Colorado Rockies and Arizona Diamondbacks battling it out in a win-or-go home game, this is sure to be an excellent matchup.
+With the Colorado Rockies and Chicago Cubs battling it out in a win-or-go home game, this is sure to be an excellent matchup.
 And cable cutters definitely don’t want to miss out on the action.
-Good news, even though the NL Wild Card game airs on TBS, there are legal ways you can watch it online without cable Below I’ve put together a guide for how to watch the NL Wild Card game online so you don’t miss a pitch.
+Good news, even though the NL Wild Card game airs on ESPN, there are legal ways you can watch it online without cable Below I’ve put together a guide for how to watch the NL Wild Card game online so you don’t miss a pitch.
 Read on to help you decide which option will be the best for you!

 Watch the NL Wild Card Game Online on Connected Devices with Sling TV